Code-Institute-Submissions/bubble-tea-locator/README.md

 * There a remove all bubble marker button that u can remove any existing marker left on the map
 * The shopping mall button can be toggle on and off to show the shopping mall location and you can see width the mall what bubble tea shop are there
-* The navbar can bring you to different pages
+* The navbar can bring you to different pages of the website

 Future features: